monicawheeler/2019_nov_30_day_challenge/README.md

 ---

+### Day 5 - Friday, November 7th, 2019

+- TODO: write quick accessibility tip for "Aria Roles"

 ### Day 4 - Thursday, November 6th, 2019

+- Fasted for 16 hours and 11 minutes
+- Wrote quick accessibility tip for "Landmarks"
-- TODO write quick tip about landmarks in accessibility
+- Read more in Deque about laws and standards for accessibility
-- TODO aim for 11:30 starting time for feeding (end fast after 16 hours)

 ---